yenum/jamming/README.md

 # What I learned from this project

-Aside from getting a better understanding on React Hooks, this project was also a great way for me to understand how to work with external APIs on a react project and react projects use APIs.
+Aside from getting a better understanding on React Hooks, this project was also a great way for me to understand how to work with external APIs on a react project and how react projects use APIs.

  # How I can improve this project